groupdocs-translation-cloud/groupdocs-translation-cloud-go/docs/SpreadsheetFileRequest.md

 ### NewSpreadsheetFileRequest

-`func NewSpreadsheetFileRequest(sourceLanguage string, targetLanguages []string, format string, outputFormat string, ) *SpreadsheetFileRequest`
+`func NewSpreadsheetFileRequest(sourceLanguage string, targetLanguages []string, url string, format string, outputFormat string, ) *SpreadsheetFileRequest`

 NewSpreadsheetFileRequest instantiates a new SpreadsheetFileRequest object This constructor will assign default values to properties that have it defined,